JesFusion/ML-Learning-Repository/README.md

-Libraries
+# Welcome to my Repo: `ML-Learning-Repository`

-This folder is a personal collection of small learning projects, reference notes, and example code used while learning and practicing Python, NumPy, SQL, and pandas.
+This Repo is a personal collection of small learning projects, reference notes, and example code used while learning and practicing the langiages and tools needed to become a __*Machine Learning Enginner*__.
 The materials are organized loosely by topic and are intended as lightweight, runnable examples and notes you can read and adapt.

 ## Contents (high-level)

-- `General things to Note.txt` — Short notes and reminders about development or the collection.
+- `General things to Note.txt` — Short notes and reminders about ML python development in general.
-- `README.md` — (this file) overview of the folder and guidance.
+- `README.md` — (this file) overview of the repo and guidance.
 - `learning_git_and_numpy/` — Primary learning projects and example scripts for NumPy and related topics.
   - `numpy-learning-project/` — Series of short example scripts (01..17 and extras) that demonstrate NumPy array creation, indexing, broadcasting, ufuncs, and small image-processing examples.
 Each file is a self-contained script intended for exploration and learning.
     - Example files: `01_first_array.py`, `02_array_creation.py`, `07_array_indexing.py`, `09_image_processor.py`, `12_vectorization.py`, etc.
-  - `things to note.txt` — Misc notes related to the examples in this folder.
+  - `things to note.txt` — Misc notes related to the examples in this folder and git markdown formatting procedure.
-- `Text Files/` — A small set of text documents and a CSV included for reference or toy data (`Dirty_Dataset_.csv`, `assignment.txt`).
+- `Text Files/` — A small set of text documents (`how to write commit message.txt`, `assignment.txt`).
 - `SQL_and_pandas/` — Examples and small utilities showing simple database generation and pandas workflows.
   - `database_generator/` — Scripts to programmatically build example SQL files and demonstrate building a small test database.
     - `build_database.py`, `run_database_build.py`, and helper modules.
-Generated SQL files are stored in `generated_sql_files/`.
+The database where the tables are generated in is located at [sQL_CoDe/my_database.db](https://github.com/JesFusion/ML-Learning-Repository/blob/main/SQL_and_pandas/sQL_CoDe/my_database.db).
   - `pandas_codE/` — Short pandas scripts and notes demonstrating data manipulation patterns (`Gemini_Code.py`, `script_1.py`, `script_2.py`).
   - `sQL_CoDe/` — SQL snippets and an example notebook (`learn_sql.ipynb`) containing basic SQL learning material.